TEACHING—FULL RESPONSIBILITY (at Tulane University except where noted)

 Kelly Holley-Bockelmann, “Interview with STEM Faculty Discussing Social-Belonging: Dr. Kelly Holley-Bockelmann,” interview by Trey Mack, https://courses.edx.org/courses/course-v1:BUx+CIRTL.1x+2T2019/course/.

 Many of the tools I use in the classroom are motivated by what might be called ‘inclusive teaching.’
-By this I mean teaching practices that create a generally comfortable environment for my students and that remove obstacles to success in my courses.
-I’ll discuss each of these aspects of inclusive teaching below.
+By this I mean teaching practices that create a comfortable environment for my students and that remove obstacles to success in my courses.
+I’ll discuss both of these aspects of inclusive teaching below.

 The strategy that I have implemented most extensively with this goal in mind is to convey to students that all of their contributions in class are valued.
-The techniques I use to that end will be familiar to many teachers: announcing that a student’s comment illustrates ideas from the reading that are easy to miss; honoring a student’s position by asking the class to take two minutes and think individually about what their view would imply in particular scenarios; and, in cases in which the student’s contribution is misguided, explaining why someone might reasonably take that view, before (perhaps) addressing where it goes wrong.
+The techniques I use to that end will be familiar to many teachers: announcing that a student’s comment illustrates an important idea that is easy to miss; honoring a student’s position by asking the class to take two minutes and think individually about what their view would imply in particular scenarios; and, in cases in which the student’s contribution is misguided, explaining why someone might reasonably take that view, before (perhaps) addressing where it goes wrong.
 To some extent, the goal of welcoming student contributions is in tension with clear and efficient presentation of philosophical material.
 I remember, for example, a class discussion of cultural relativism in which a student’s comment suggested that, according to cultural relativism, people’s moral views are causally influenced by their cultural environment.
 I very much felt the urge to interject that cultural relativism’s distinctive claim involves the truth conditions of moral judgments, rather than the effect of culture on personal morals.
 Based on my reading of the student’s comfort level, I decided to rely on later restatements of the theory (on my part or from students) to clarify the issue.
-My judgment, though one I continue to evaluate and calibrate, is that the costs in philosophical precision are more than compensated for by the positive environment and its effect on learning.
+My judgment, though one I continue to calibrate, is that the costs in philosophical precision are more than compensated for by the welcoming environment and its effect on learning.

 Terence Hicks and Abul Pitre, Research Studies in Higher Education: Educating Multicultural College Students (Lanham, MD: University Press of America, 2012), 158.
 Emily Tate, “Graduation Rates and Race,” Inside Higher Ed.
 4/26/2017: https://www.insidehighered.com/news/2017/04/26/college-completion-rates-vary-race-and-ethnicity-report-finds.